colll78/cardano-lightning/docs/design/bl.md

 ## Introduction

 The Bitcoin Lightning Network (BLN) has emerged as a transformative solution for scaling Bitcoin.
-It offers faster and more cost-effective transactions while preserving core Bitcoin values: decentralization and a safe, censorship-resistant payment protocol.
+It offers faster and more cost-effective transactions while preserving core Bitcoin values - it is decentralized, safe and censorship-resistant payment protocol.
 Inspired by BLN, Cardano Lightning (CL) aims to implement similar advantages within the Cardano ecosystem.
 However, rather than merely replicating BLN's architecture, we seek to understand the underlying differences between the two chains that can influence the final design of CL channels.

-It's important to note that our focus is strictly on channel design and channel composition.
+It's important to note that our focus is strictly on channel design and channel composition at this point.
 Aspects of the network like gossiping, routing encryption, encoding, pathfinding, etc., fall outside the scope of this discussion.

 Furthermore, by no means are we Bitcoin experts, and we don't want to spread any misinformation.
 If you see any mistakes or have any suggestions, please let us know on our GitHub issue tracker: [https://github.com/cardano-lightning/cardano-lightning/issues](https://github.com/cardano-lightning/cardano-lightning/issues).